|

 梧岡琴譜

-1546 Afterword by Huang Xian (expand)2 |
+QQJC I/395-465; 1546 Preface by Chen Jing (expand)2 |

-If tablature in Shen Qi Mi Pu (1425) was actually copied from surviving qin tablature in the collection of Yang Zuan, the Xu family tradition might thus document either a separate Song dynasty tradition, or a separate transmission of the same music over several generations.11 Although none of the 42 titles in Wugang Qinpu were new, all the melodies have differences from earlier versions and some seem to be completely different.12 What has not been determined is whether any of these differences in fact represent an earlier tradition.13
+If tablature in Shen Qi Mi Pu (1425) was actually copied from surviving qin tablature in the collection of Yang Zuan, the Xu family tradition might thus document either a separate Song dynasty tradition, or a separate transmission of the same music over several generations.11 Although none of the 42 titles in Wugang Qinpu was new, all the melodies have differences from earlier versions and some seem to be completely different.12 What has not been determined is whether any of these differences in fact represent an earlier tradition.13

 Preface